hardiksyal/pdfchat-mistral/Documentation.md

 This concludes the explanation of the code used in the application.
 The provided code implements the functionality of the PDF chatbot, including PDF analysis, question-answering, and user interaction through the Streamlit interface.

 ---

-This detailed explanation should help users understand how the code works and how each component contributes to the functionality of the PDF chatbot application.
-If you have any further questions or require additional clarification, please let me know!